Delayed interactions in the noisy voter model through the periodic polling mechanism: Simulation methods

 \subsection{Macroscopic simulation method}

-This simulation method relies on the fact that $A_{k-1}$ in (\ref{eq:transition-rates}) remains constant throughout the polling interval.
+This simulation method relies on an observation that the imitation term $A_{k-1}$ remains constant throughout the polling interval.
 This enables us to introduce the effective individual agent transition rates that remain constant for the duration of the $k$-th polling period:

-These effective rates encompass both the truly independent transitions and the peer pressure exerted through the last announced poll outcome.
-It is important to note that the peer pressure exerted this way is similar to the peer pressure exerted by zealots \cite{Galam2007PhysA,Mobilia2007JStat,Kononovicius2014PhysA,Khalil2018PRE,Meyer2024NJP}, as the peer pressure term involving $A_{k-1}$ will not change with the system state during the $k$-th polling period, although the agents themselves will still change their state.
-Subsequently, the system-wide transition rates in (\ref{eq:transition-rates}) can be rewritten as:
+These effective rates encompass both the truly independent transitions and the imitative behavior induced by the knowledge of the last announced poll outcome.
+This effect is somewhat reminiscent of the peer pressure exerted by zealots \cite{Galam2007PhysA,Mobilia2007JStat,Kononovicius2014PhysA,Khalil2018PRE,Meyer2024NJP}, although in our case the agents themselves still change their state, only their knowledge about the other agents remains conserved for the duration of the polling period.
+Consequently, the system-wide transition rates during the polling period $k$ would be given by

-The form of the effective individual agent transition rates suggests that each agent operates independently of others at all times, except when the poll outcome is announced.
-Upon the announcement of the poll outcome, the transition rates will be updated.
+The form of the system-wide transition rates suggests that each agent operates independently of others at all times, as they consider the available polling information.
+Upon the announcement of a new poll outcome, the transition rates get updated.
 Hence, we can approach the analysis of this model from the standpoint of an individual agent, and concentrating only on the current polling period.

 In examining the behavior of a single agent, and given that the agent can occupy one of two possible states, the dynamics can be analyzed as a two-state Markov chain.
 Given the effective individual agent transition rates, Eq.~(\ref{eq:individual-effective-rates}), we can formulate the corresponding left stochastic transition matrix governing the transitions of an individual agent over an infinitesimally short time interval $\Delta t$: